 And the over-55s are the most likely to go about their day as normal when they’ve got the builders in, with one in five (20%) in the age bracket saying they would feel completely comfortable in their home with the workers there.

-Through the Marshalls Register of accredited landscape contractors and driveway installers, we recommend highly qualified and reputable builders to our customers to leave them with the peace of mind of a job well done and at a reasonable price.
-All members of the Register are vetted and we’re confident they’re the best in the business – so that you can be too.
+Find your nearest Marshalls accredited installer through the Marshalls Register of accredited landscape contractors and driveway installers, we recommend highly qualified and reputable builders to our customers to leave them with the peace of mind of a job well done and at a reasonable price.
+All members of the register are vetted and we’re confident they’re the best in the business – so that you can be too.

 Do you think Britain’s builders are treated unfairly?
 And are you one of the guilty ones who wouldn’t offer your builder a cup of tea and a biscuit?
 Let us know below…